paulfoley/Udacity_Nanodegree-Machine_Learning/Outlier_Management/README.md

 ## Script

-* `outlier_removal.py` - Main project script, creates and fits a [Linear Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model on the full dataset and then again on the dataset with the outliers removed.
-Outputs pngs of the regression model fitting the data.
+* `outlier_removal.py` - Main project script, creates and fits a [Linear Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model on the full dataset.
+Then removes the outlier data, and fits the [Linear Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model again on the cleaned dataset.
+The script outputs `pngs` of the regression model, showing the fit of the model on the data.

 ### Output